-Development platforms like the Corona SDK http://www.coronalabs.com are a great option for beginners as it is easy to pickup and is super fast and supports eye popping OpenGL animations and apps along with business apps.
-Corona allows you to code in a programming language called Lua ( https://www.coronalabs.com/learn-lua ) and compile your app to the iOS/Android/macOS or Windows desktops.
+Development platforms like the Corona SDK http://www.coronalabs.com are a great option for beginners as it is easy to pick up and is super fast and supports eye-popping OpenGL animations and apps along with business apps.
+Corona allows you to code in a programming language called Lua ( https://www.coronalabs.com/learn-lua ) and compiles your app to the iOS/Android/macOS or Windows desktops.
 How cool is that.

-Corona wraps a common interface (API https://docs.coronalabs.com/API/index.html) over each platforms API so you code calls the corona API and when you compile your app the platforms native API methods are called.
+Corona wraps a common interface (API https://docs.coronalabs.com/API/index.html) over each platforms API so your code calls the corona API and when you compile your app the platforms native API methods are called.

 Corona has great guides and support pages:

 https://coronalabs.com/blog – Keep up to date with Corona and read guides on many topics.